-EFPA Statutes as revised in Istanbul 2011
+EFPA Statutes as revised in Stockholm (Sweden) in 2013.

 The Federation was founded in 1981, the Statutes were changed at the Extraordinary General Assembly in Budapest July 13, 1991, and came into effect on March 1st, 1992.